 It is recognised that whistle blowing can be difficult and stressful.
-Advice and support is available from the HR department and/or professional trade union representatives, Support is also available from the Local Authority counselling service, which can be accessed via self-referral.
+Advice and support is available from our HR provider and/or professional trade union representatives, Support is also available from the Local Authority counselling service, which can be accessed via self-referral.